Mediatrix method for filamentation of objects in images: MEDIATRIX FILAMENTATION METHOD

 In the second step the perpendicular bisector is now calculated with respect to $E_1$, $M^1$ and $M^1$, $E_2$.
-These two perpendicular bisectors now define two other Mediatrix Points: $M^{2}_{1}$ and $M^2_2$ using the same criteria we used to define $M^1$ (Fig 1B).
+These two perpendicular bisectors now define the next two Mediatrix Points: $M^{2}_{1}$ and $M^2_2$ using the same criteria we used to define $M^1$ (Fig 1B).
 The upper index refers to the iteration level and the lower index is a label to identify the points.
-Proceeding to the third step, presented in Fig 1(C), we have the set of Mediatrix Points $M^1$, $M^{2}_{1}$, $M^2_2$ and the two extremes $E_1$ and $E_2$.
-Those points are used to define new Mediatrix Points $M^3_i$ calculated by picking the highest intensity pixel near to the perpendicular bisector between two neighboring points.
+Moving forward to the third step, presented in Fig 1(C), we start from the previous set of Mediatrix Points $M^1$, $M^{2}_{1}$, $M^2_2$ and the two extrema $E_1$ and $E_2$.
+Those points are used to define new Mediatrix Points in the third level $M^3_i$ are calculated by picking the highest intensity pixel close to the perpendicular bisector between two neighboring points of the previous iteration level.
 The algorithm continues defining new Mediatrix Points $M^j_i$, corresponding to the $i$-est point in the $j$-est iteration level, in higher iteration levels until reaching a specified final step $n$.
 In Fig 1(D), we present the last step for $n=3$ (as in the previous panels some points were omitted not to crowd the figure).
-The collection of Mediatrix Points together with the two extreme points are then named keydots.
-From the keydots, the object is decomposed in $N=2^n$ segments or filaments.
+The collection of Mediatrix Points together with the two extrema are then named {\it keydots}.
+From the keydots, the object is decomposed into $N=2^n$ segments or filaments.
 Each segment connects a keydot to its neighbors.
 The algorithm outputs a set of vectors $\vec{n}_j$, where $j$ varies from $1$ to $N$.
-Those vectors are perpendicular to the segment which connects a keydot to its neighbor with origin in the middle point of its segment and norm equal to the length of this segment.
+Those vectors are perpendicular to the segment that connects a keydot to its neighbor with origin in the midpoint of this segment and norm equal to the length of the segment.
 This is shown in Fig. 1(D) for $\vec{n}_7$, where $|\vec{n}_7|$=$|\overline{M^3_4 M^2_2}|$.